Skip to content

 Create A Portfolio Of Your Garden

-This will help you keep tabs on everything in your garden.
+This will help you keep track of everything in your garden.
 Get a cheap photo album to store your plant tags and sticks.
-Then get as detailed as you like, including things like where you bought the seed and where it is in your garden.
+Then, get as detailed as you like, including things like where you bought the seed and where it is in your garden.

 Create A Non-Stick Shovel